Your very merry sustainable Christmas gift guide

 6. Personalised art.
 Commission a local artist to draw up a personalised piece of art.
 Check out the super cute one we had done for our head honcho, Georgie.

 7. If you’re looking to gift clothing, choose a local and ethical provider.
 We absolutely love Little Yellow Bird because they use certified organic cotton for all their products.
 Before COVID-19, Sam (founder and owner) would regularly visit the cotton farms and factories to make sure she was sourcing cotton from ethical sources.
 On top of this, LYB is partnering up with a network of local designers, thrifters and up-cyclers to keep textiles out of landfill.
 To date, they’ve saved more than 5,800kg of textile waste from being sent to landfill.
-Oh - and when you’re done with any LYB item, you can drop it off to us to be recycled.

 Of course, remember to wrap your gifts responsibly.
 Di got some fabric offcuts from the Wellington Curtain Bank three years ago and she’s still using it.
 Apparently, she asks the giftee to return the fabric every time.